 One frequent concern raised about planning decisions is with regards to Houses in Multiple Occupation (HMOs).
 For clarity, no planning permission is currently required for HMOs for up to six residents.
-The Local Plan for Oldham is currently considering the imposition of an Article 4 direction for specific areas of the borough where justified, which would change this situation - a decision which can only be taken by Oldham Council.
+The Local Plan for Oldham is currently considering the imposition of an Article 4 direction for specific areas of the borough where justified, which would change this situation - a decision which can only be taken by Oldham Council, which is analysing the whole of the borough at the time of writing.